Wilmington, North Carolina

 Wilmington is a port city in New Hanover County, North Carolina, United States.
 With a population of 115,451 as of the 2020 census, it is the eighth-most populous city in the state.
 The county seat of New Hanover County, it is the principal city of the Wilmington metropolitan area, which includes New Hanover, Brunswick, and Pender counties.
 As of 2023, the region had an estimated population of 467,337.

 Wilmington's residential area lies between the Cape Fear River and the Atlantic Ocean, and the city developed as a commercial port in the colonial era.
-The city was founded in the 1730s.
+The city was founded in the 1730s, preceded in its foundation in the area by Brunswick Town and Charles Towne.
+These two towns were abandoned, leaving Wilmington as the main settlement on the Cape Fear River.
 After going through a series of different names (New Carthage, New London, Newton), its name became Wilmington.
-In 1739, Col. William Bartram, the uncle of the naturalist, introduced a bill to establish Wilmington, named for one of his patrons, Spencer Compton, Earl of Wilmington.
-Toward the end of the 19th century, Wilmington was a majority-black, racially integrated, prosperous city – and the largest in North Carolina.
-It suffered what became known as the Wilmington massacre in 1898 when white supremacists launched a coup that overthrew the legitimately elected local Fusionist government.
+In 1739, Colonel William Bartram, the uncle of the naturalist, introduced a bill to establish Wilmington, named for one of his patrons, Spencer Compton, 1st Earl of Wilmington.
+Toward the end of the 19th century, Wilmington was a majority-black, racially integrated, prosperous city – and the most populous in North Carolina.
+It suffered what became known as the Wilmington massacre in 1898, when white supremacists launched a coup that overthrew the legitimately elected local Fusionist government.
 It resulted in the expulsion of opposition black and white political leaders from the city, destruction of the property and businesses of black citizens, including the city's only black newspaper, and deaths ranging from an estimated 60 to more than 300 people.
-By 1910, Charlotte overtook Wilmington as North Carolina's largest city.
+By 1910, Charlotte overtook Wilmington as North Carolina's most populous city.